 Next, perform a voltage drop across the relay control circuit.
 To do this, you need to use your multimeter.
 The Snap-on EEDM604C is a great tool.
-Not only is it a full-functioning multimeter with auto-ranging, it also has capabilities of high-voltage testing for your hybrid electric vehicles as well as plug-in electric vehicles.
-It comes with high-voltage test leads as well for maximum protection, making it is a great all-around multimeter.
+Not only is it a full functioning multimeter with auto-ranging, it also has capabilities of high voltage testing for your hybrid electric vehicles as well as plug-in electric vehicles.
+It comes with high voltage test leads as well for maximum protection, so you can see it is a great all-around multimeter to have.

 Touch the positive side of the control circuit (dark blue/yellow wire) with your positive lead, and the negative side (light green/red wire) with your negative lead.
 Using your “Remote Desk,” choose the “Air Compressor On” test and command it on.
 You should have a voltage drop near battery voltage.